15 Boho Living Room Ideas That’ll Make You Want to Curl Up and Stay In

 A Gallery Wall Because, Well, Why Not?

 Abstract paintings, nature prints, vintage postcards—boho gallery walls don’t need rules.
-Mix different frame styles and sizes for a curated but not too-perfect vibe.
+Mix different frame styles and sizes for a curated-but-not-too-perfect vibe.

 Whether it’s art, photography, or collected finds from your travels, it’s an easy way to add personality.